Why Imaginative Play is Important In Child Development

 “Every child is born blessed with a vivid imagination” – Walt Disney

 There’s nothing quite like the magic of a child’s imagination.
-Where a walk on the beach turns into a hunt for Pirate treasure, a bed becomes a sail boat surrounded by hungry sharks in the ocean, a backyard tent turns into a grand palace fit for a Prince or Princess, and where an outdoor swing transforms a child into a flying Superhero.
+Where a walk on the beach turns into a hunt for Pirate treasure, a bed becomes a sailboat surrounded by hungry sharks in the ocean, a stack of pillows transforms into a King’s fort, and stuffed toys turn into patients in a doctor’s office.

 Photo: Busy Bees at Bellmere